69 (number)

 69 (sixty-nine) is the natural number following 68 and preceding 70.
-An odd number and a composite number, 69 is divisible by 1, 3, 23 and 69.
+An odd number and a composite number, 69 is divisible by 1, 3, 23, and 69.

-The number and its pictograph give its name to the sexual position of the same name.
-The association of the number with this sex position has resulted in it being associated in meme culture with sex.
+The number and its pictograph give the name to the sexual position of the same name.
+The association of the number with this particular sex position has resulted in it being associated in meme culture also with sex.

 In mathematics

-69 is a semiprime because it is a natural number that is the product of exactly two prime numbers (3 and 23), and it is an interprime between the numbers of 67 and 71.
+69 is a semiprime, or a natural number that is the product of exactly two prime numbers (3 and 23).
+It is an interprime, sitting between 67 and 71.
 69 is not divisible by any square number other than 1, making it a square-free integer.
-69 is a Blum integer since the two factors of 69 are both Gaussian primes, and an Ulam number—an integer that is the sum of two distinct previously occurring Ulam numbers in a sequence.
+69 is a Blum integer since the two factors of 69 are both Gaussian primes, and an Ulam number, an integer that is the sum of two distinct previously occurring Ulam numbers in a sequence.
 (Note: As a consequence of the definition of the Ulam sequence, 3 is an Ulam number (1 + 2) and 4 is an Ulam number (1 + 3).
 5 is not an Ulam number, because 5 = 1 + 4 = 2 + 3.
 69 is an Ulam number as the sum of 16 + 53; both 16 and 53 are Ulam numbers.)
 69 is a deficient number because the sum of its proper divisors (which excludes itself) is less than itself.
 As an integer for which the arithmetic mean average of its positive divisors is also an integer, 69 is an arithmetic number.
 69 is a congruent number—a positive integer that is the area of a right triangle with three rational number sides—and an amenable number.
 69 can be expressed as the sum of consecutive positive integers in multiple ways, making it a polite number.
 69 is a lucky number because it is a natural number that remains after repeatedly removing every nth number in a sequence of natural numbers, starting from 1.
 (Note: Where n is the next number in the list after the last surviving number; every second number (all even numbers) in the list of numbers (1 through infinity) is eliminated first (1, 3, 5, 7, 9, 11 …), every third number (1, 3, 7, 9 …), then every seventh number, and so forth.)